Measuring Obesity in Children

 The causes of overweight and obesity in children and adolescents are a combination of unhealthy eating patterns, a lack of physical activity, genetics, lifestyle, behavioral, psychological, socio-cultural and environmental influences.
 Childhood obesity can lead to various additional health risks, including type 2 diabetes, high blood pressure, coronary heart disease, high cholesterol, joint disorders, mental health issues and asthma.
 A family history of diabetes and being African American, Hispanic or Native American increases the risk of children and adolescents getting diabetes.

-To prevent and manage overweight in children and adolescents, those who are overweight or obese must be correctly identified.
-One way to identify if a child or adolescent is overweight or obese is body mass index (BMI).
+To prevent and manage overweight in children and adolescents, those who have excess weight or obesity must be correctly identified.
+One way to identify if a child or adolescent has excess weight or obesity is body mass index (BMI).

 What is BMI?